-The dividend declaration date is the date when the board of directors convene a meeting and announce that they will pay a dividend to shareholders after the declaration of company revenues for the year.
-Most often, the company secretary will send a press release to the news channels or publish it on the company’s website to make it easy for shareholders to access the information.
+The dividend declaration date is the date when the board of directors announces that they will pay a dividend to shareholders.
+Most often, the company will issue a press release and/or publish the announcement on the company’s website.

 On the dividend declaration date, the directors also set the record date and ex-dividend date.
-New shareholders who buy shares at this time will get a share of the dividends while the sellers will not get a share of the dividends.
+New shareholders who buy shares at this time will get a share of the dividends.

 #2 Dividend record date

-The record date is the date on which the company distributing dividends records the names of all investors holding shares on the shareholders’ roaster.
-Shareholders who are not captured on the roster before the dividend record date do not participate in the company’s dividend distribution.
+The record date is the date on which the company distributing dividends records the names of all investors holding shares.
+Shareholders who do not buy shares before the dividend record date do not participate in the company’s dividend distribution.

 #3 Ex-dividend date

-The U.S. Securities and Exchange Commission sets the ex-dividend date to one day before the record date, so that buy and sell information sent to the transfer agent is captured before the record date.
-The old owners’ shares are transferred to the new owners to prevent cases of dividend payments going to the wrong person.
+The U.S. Securities and Exchange Commission sets the ex-dividend date to one day before the record date, so that buy and sell information is captured before the record date.
 The time difference between the dividend record date and ex-dividend date allows the necessary time to prepare paperwork and electronic records.

 #4 Dividend payment date

-The dividend payment date is the date when the dividends are paid out by the issuing entity to the shareholders, and the cash reflects in the shareholder’s brokerage or checking account or when the check is sent out to the shareholder via registered mail.
+The dividend payment date is the date when the dividends are paid out to the shareholders.
+The cash reflects in the shareholder’s brokerage or checking account or when the check is received via registered mail.